Thomas Dacre, 2nd Baron Dacre: Early career

-Margaret Tudor, the widow of James IV, and sister of Henry VIII, wrote to Dacre.
-Around September 1515 they discussed her leaving Scotland, and Margaret wrote that Dacre was misinformed, and that she could not pass where ever she wished.
-In August 1516 he wrote to Cardinal Wolsey about his activity in Scotland to subvert the Duke of Albany, and raids in Scotland to burn crops and farms.
+In August 1516 Dacre wrote to Cardinal Wolsey about his activity in Scotland to subvert the Regent, the Duke of Albany, and to inform him of his raids into Scotland to burn crops and farms.
 He had sent John Whelpdale, the Master of the College of Greystoke to collect Margaret's rents and her jewels.

 Dacre organised repairs at Wark Castle in 1517 obtaining money from Cardinal Wolsey and employing the Master Mason of Berwick to design new fortifications.
 In June 1518 he wrote that the new donjon or keep was finished, and fit to mount great cannon on each vaulted floor.
 There were three wards or courtyards, almost complete.

 King Henry VIII named him a Knight of the Garter in 1518, alongside William Sandys, 1st Baron Sandys of the Vyne.
 He was present, with all the other Garter Knights, at the meeting in 1520 between Henry VIII and Francis I of France now known as the Field of the Cloth of Gold.

+Dacre was at the burning of Jedburgh in 1523, and with Arthur Darcy and Marmaduke Constable led a force to capture and slight Ferniehirst Castle which belonged to a personal enemy.